-- (b) When required by Section 5(a) no PFAS-added product shall be offered for final sale, use, or distribution for promotional purposes in [Jurisdiction] without prior notification in writing by the manufacturer of the product to the [agency] in accordance with the requirements of this section.
-Such notification shall at a minimum include: - (1) A brief description of the product to be offered for sale, used, or distributed.
+- (1) A brief description of the product to be offered for sale, used, or distributed.
 Descriptions shall provide the product category and the function category as defined by rule; - Note: The intent of this section is to allow for the use of product and function categories used in the TSCA 8(a) PFAS Reporting Rule (Tables 4 and 5) for reporting under this notification.
 For businesses under that reporting rule it will streamline the notification process. - (2) All relevant chemical abstract service (CAS) registry numbers or if no CAS number is applicable, the molecular formulas and weights for all PFASs intentionally added to the product; - (3) For each product category: - (A) The amount of each PFAS or subgroups in the product category; - (B) The range of PFAS in the product category by percent weight; or - Note: The intent of this section is to allow for the use of percent weight categories used in the TSCA 8(a) PFAS Reporting Rule (Table 6) for reporting under this notification.
-For businesses under that reporting rule it will streamline the notification process. - (C) If no analytical method exists, the amount of total organic fluorine present in the product category. - (4) The purpose for which PFAS are used in the product; and - (5) The name and address of the manufacturer, and the name, address, and phone number of a contact person for the manufacturer. - (b) A manufacturer may supply the information required in paragraph (a) for each PFAS-added consumer product category rather than for each individual product.
+For businesses under that reporting rule it will streamline the notification process. - (C) If no analytical method exists, the amount of total organic fluorine present in the product category. - (4) The purpose for which PFAS are used in the product; and - (5) The name and address of the manufacturer, and the name, address, and phone number of a contact person for the manufacturer. - (b) A manufacturer may supply the information required in paragraph (a) for each PFAS-added consumer product category rather than for each individual product. - (c) The manufacturer shall update and revise the information in the notification whenever there is a change in the information, when requested to do so by the [agency].
+The [agency] may define and adopt specific requirements in accordance with [jurisdiction administrative and public participation requirements] for the content and submission of the required notification.

-- (c) The manufacturer shall update and revise the information in the notification whenever there is a change in the information, when requested to do so by the [agency].
-The [agency] may define and adopt specific requirements in accordance with [jurisdiction administrative and public participation requirements] for the content and submission of the required notification. - (d) A person may not sell, offer for sale, or distribute for sale in the [Jurisdiction] a PFAS-added consumer product if the manufacturer has failed to notify pursuant to this section.
+(d) A person may not sell, offer for sale, or distribute for sale in the [Jurisdiction] a PFAS-added consumer product if the manufacturer has failed to notify pursuant to this section.

-Section 6.
+Section 7.
 Labeling of PFAS-Added Products

-- (a) Five years after the effective date of this Act, no PFAS-added consumer product may be offered for final sale, used, or used in promotional materials in the [jurisdiction] unless that product is labeled in accordance with this section. - (b) Where a PFAS-added consumer product is a component of another product, the product containing the component shall be labeled. - (c) All labels must be clearly visible prior to sale and must inform the purchaser, using words or symbols approved by the [agency], that PFAS is present in the product. - (d) Labels affixed to the product shall be constructed of materials that are sufficiently durable to remain legible for the useful life of the product. - (e) Responsibility for product labels required under this section shall be on the manufacturer, and not on the wholesaler or retailer unless the wholesaler or retailer agrees with the manufacturer to accept responsibility in conjunction with implementation of an alternative to the labeling requirements of this section approved under subsection (f). - (f) Alternative labeling requirements. - (1) A manufacturer may apply to the [agency] for an alternative to the requirements of this section where: - (A) strict compliance with the requirements is not feasible; - (B) the proposed alternative would be at least as effective in providing presale notification of PFAS content and in providing instructions on proper disposal; or - (C) federal law governs the labeling of the product in a manner that preempts state autority.
+- (a) Five years after the effective date of this Act, no PFAS-added consumer product may be offered for final sale, used, or used in promotional materials in the [jurisdiction] unless that product is labeled in accordance with this section. - (b) Where a PFAS-added consumer product is a component of another product, the product containing the component shall be labeled. - (c) All labels must be clearly visible prior to sale and must inform the purchaser, using words or symbols approved by the [agency], that PFAS is present in the product. - (d) Labels affixed to the product shall be constructed of materials that are sufficiently durable to remain legible for the useful life of the product. - (e) Responsibility for product labels required under this section shall be on the manufacturer, and not on the wholesaler or retailer unless the wholesaler or retailer agrees with the manufacturer to accept responsibility in conjunction with implementation of an alternative to the labeling requirements of this section approved under subsection (f). - (f) Alternative labeling requirements. - (1) A manufacturer may apply to the [agency] for an alternative to the requirements of this section where: - (A) strict compliance with the requirements is not feasible; - (B) the proposed alternative would be at least as effective in providing presale notification of PFAS content and in providing instructions on proper disposal; or - (C) federal law governs the labeling of the product in a manner that preempts state authority.